-2. How the processes are modified and improved
+- How the processes are modified and improved.

-3. How the improvement is carried out or implemented with the next phases of DMAIC
+- How the improvement is carried out or implemented with the next phases of DMAIC.

-FEMA stands for Final segment of the Measure Phase.
+Ans: FEMA stands for the Final segment of the Measure Phase.

-1. The likelihood of something might actually go wrong
+- The likelihood of something might actually go wrong.

-If the defect severity is considered to be low then the user are do not have to spend more time in terms of validating the process.
+If the defect severity is considered to be low then the user does not have to spend more time in terms of validating the process.

-Q: What does DFSS stand for in six sigma process?
+Q22: What does DFSS stand for in the six sigma process?

 This process is actually involved in designing or redesigning the service or a product from scratch.
 One of the cases where the project is following DMAIC methodology, it goes into DFSS project because of the designing related tasks.

-Ans: Well, the cost of six sigma implementation is estimated by the organization in different ways and few of the popular ones are listed below:
+Ans: Well, the cost of six sigma implementation is estimated by the organization in different ways and a few of the popular ones are listed below:

 1. The cost associated with six sigma implementation can be paid out from the direct payroll of the company and identify the individuals who were involved in this process full time and paid accordingly